leuty/icon-model/README.md

 # Versioning

-The name of the release version is documented in the [VERSION](./VERSION) file in the root folder.

 ICON versions are named using the scheme `icon-yyyy.mm` where `yyyy` is the year and `mm` is the month of the release.
 The very first open source release of ICON is version icon-2024.01, release date January 2024.
 If patches are needed for a particular release, they will be icon-yyyy.mm-n with n starting at 1.
 Note: The patch-level 0 is the basic release.
 The 0 is not explicitly written to the version string.